semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 Finally, you can control this behavior through a few configuration parameters:

-- The default, the idle period after which an agent shuts down is 5 minutes.
+- By default, the idle period after which an agent shuts down is 5 minutes.
 But you can configure that to what works best for you by using the `SEMAPHORE_AGENT_DISCONNECT_AFTER_IDLE_TIMEOUT` parameter.
 Setting that parameter to 0 will stop shutting down agents when they are idle, so your stack won't ever scale down.
-- Even if you have a lot of jobs, you might not want your stack to grow infinitely.
+- Even if you have a lot of jobs, you probably do not want your stack to grow infinitely.
 You can use the `SEMAPHORE_AGENT_ASG_MAX_SIZE` parameter to configure a limit for your auto scaling group.
 The lambda will respect your configuration and will not increase the number of agents above that limit.
 - You might want some agents to always be running even if no jobs are running.
 To address that, you can configure a minimum number of agents for your auto scaling group with the `SEMAPHORE_AGENT_ASG_MIN_SIZE` parameter.
 - You might also not want a dynamically sized auto scaling group at all.
 You can disable this behavior completely and have a statically sized pool of agents by using the `SEMAPHORE_AGENT_USE_DYNAMIC_SCALING` parameter.